 Harvest Glow at Glow Gardens

-Harvest Glow is the largest indoor autumn festival in the Lower Mainland.
-It takes place inside a massive greenhouse, which is awesome because it’s warm and dry even on rainy days (which there can be a lot of in October).
+Harvest Glow was the largest indoor autumn festival in the Lower Mainland.
+It took place inside a massive greenhouse, which was awesome because it was warm and dry even on rainy days (which there can be a lot of in October).

-The attraction has a fall theme with a sprinkle of Halloween, which means there are pumpkins, a corn maze and other symbols of the harvest season, but no witches, goblins and other scary stuff (except maybe among the costumes they have for sale in their store, or the occasional child visitor already in costume).
+The attraction had a fall theme with a sprinkle of Halloween, which means there were pumpkins, a corn maze and other symbols of the harvest season, but no witches, goblins and other scary stuff (except maybe among the costumes they had for sale in their store, or the occasional child visitor already in costume).

-The intentional “autumn and harvest focus” is another great feature of the event as it makes it different from most other indoor Lower Mainland seasonal attractions this time of year, and especially fun for folk not into the spookiness and darker side of Halloween.
+The intentional “autumn and harvest focus” was another great feature of the event as it made it different from most other indoor Lower Mainland seasonal attractions that time of year, and especially fun for folk not into the spookiness and darker side of Halloween.

 When is Harvest Glow?

 Harvest Glow made its debut from September 27th until November 3rd in 2018.
-It was originally going to go until October 31st, but then got extended a few extra days!
-This was its first year, but definitely hopefully not its last!
+It was originally going to go until October 31st, but then got extended a few extra days.
+This was its first year, and unfortunately its last!